Solo Travel in New Zealand: How to Make it a Non-Solo Experience

 Stay in Hostels

 In backpacker hostels in New Zealand, there are communal areas and dorm rooms where people are pretty much unavoidable.
-That’s ideal for the solo travel where you always have the opportunity to talk to other people.
+That’s ideal for solo travel where you always have the opportunity to talk to other people.
 Sparking up conversations while making food in the communal kitchens or when you first check-in to your dorm room is the common thing to do in hostels.

 Power tip: if you’re planning on doing a walk or another free activity, offer for people that you talk to in your hostel to join you!
 Backpackers don’t often say no to free things to do!